1. Because good journalism needs resources

 Some of the discounts we have offered in the past have included 10 percent off on flights with Qatar Airways, free registration to car-sharing service Drive now and 120 kronor off chic designer trays from Olle Eksell.
 Click here to see what offers are currently available.

 9. Because it costs less than a cup of coffee a week

 50 kronor a month is all it costs.
 We also have some great introductory offers so you can try out Membership first at a reduced price.

 10. Bonus: Because it will give you insights into other countries too

 You might be aware that The Local is also present in many other European countries, including France and Germany.
-When we start offering Membership in these countries, you will automatically become a Member there too, at no extra cost.
+When you sign up in Sweden, you'll automatically become a Member there too, at no extra cost.
 Discover what's happening in those countries, and get invited to events in places like Paris and Berlin!